 As lockdown eases, people are moving around more freely.
 With the monsoon already in, roadside vendors and small businesses are bouncing back, eager to make a living on every sunny day.
 Children want to meet their friends.
 We want to go out to the parks, to the shops, back to the office.

 Standing on the balcony and watching the Mumbai world go by, makes an interesting pastime.
 There are stories in every frame.
 The spirit to survive and move on to greet whatever life holds is evident.

-Arathi is market researcher who loves to run and write.
+Arathi is a market researcher who loves to run and write.
 She has been actively involved in issues that affect citizens, including apartment management, waste management and lakes.
-She currently lives in Mumbai and is Community Anchor with Citizen Matters.
+She used to live in Mumbai and is now based in Bengaluru, working as a Community Anchor with Citizen Matters.

 In line with a government decision aimed at promoting tourism, Mumbai — the city that never sleeps — is running a pilot project that allows select malls and eateries to stay open all day and night.
 A week after the experiment started, we asked citizens and businesses about their experience.